MultiSafepay/docs/content/payments/features/recurring-payments/about-recurring-payments.md

 ## Supported payment methods

 - Credit cards: Visa, Mastercard, American Express
-- SEPA Direct Debit: SOFORT Banking, iDEAL
+- SEPA Direct Debit: Sofort, iDEAL
-- Optionally, you can use iDEAL, Bancontact, or SOFORT Banking for the initial payment and continue with recurring direct debits.
+- Optionally, you can use iDEAL, Bancontact, or Sofort for the initial payment and continue with recurring direct debits.

 We offer a work-around option to use Bancontact for the initial payment.
 For more information, email your account manager at <sales@multisafepay.com>